Does TLS Email Encryption Meet Compliance Requirements?

 PCI DSS: Payment Card Industry Data Security Standard

-PCI is not a law, but a set of requirements imposed by the credit card industry.
-Many small organizations want to send credit card information over secure email, but they need to proceed with caution.
+PCI is not a law but a set of requirements imposed by the credit card industry.
+Many small organizations want to send credit card information over secure email but must proceed cautiously.

-E-mail, instant messaging, SMS, and online chats can be easily intercepted across internal and public networks.
-Do not utilize these messaging tools to send credit card numbers unless they are configured to provide strong encryption.
+Email, instant messaging, SMS, and online chats can be intercepted across internal and public networks.
+Only use these messaging tools to send credit card numbers if configured to provide strong encryption.

 Never send credit card numbers over regular email.
-If necessary to send credit card numbers over email, they must be encrypted before transmission.
-TLS should not be used, because it cannot secure the PAN at rest.
+If it is necessary to send credit card numbers over email, they must be encrypted before transmission.
+TLS should not be used because it cannot secure the PAN at rest.
 PGP, S/MIME, or Secure Portal Pickup are better options for sending highly sensitive information like credit card numbers.

 TLS Okay?
 NO.